Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 <pba-flex center>

-The Relay Chain is the "hub" of Polkadot: it provides the following functionality:
+The relay chain is the "hub" of Polkadot: it provides the following functionality:

 - Governance
 - Staking